Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Abstract

 \section{Abstract}

-The forecasting of multivariate urban data presents a complex challenge due to the intricate dependencies between various urban metrics such as weather, air pollution, carbon intensity, and energy demand.
-This paper introduces a novel multivariate time-series forecasting model that utilizes advanced Graph Neural Networks (GNNs) to capture spatial dependencies among different time-series variables.
-The proposed model incorporates a decomposition-based preprocessing step, isolating trend, seasonal, and residual components to enhance the accuracy and interpretability of forecasts.
-By leveraging the dynamic capabilities of GNNs, the model effectively captures interdependencies and improves the forecasting performance.
-Extensive experiments on real-world datasets, including electricity usage, weather metrics, carbon intensity, and air pollution data, demonstrate the effectiveness of the proposed approach across various forecasting scenarios.
-The results highlight the potential of the model to optimize smart infrastructure systems, contributing to energy-efficient urban development and enhanced public well-being.
+Long-term forecasting of multivariate urban data poses a significant challenge due to the complex spatiotemporal dependencies inherent in such datasets.
+This paper presents DST, a novel multivariate time-series forecasting model that integrates graph attention and temporal convolution within a Graph Neural Network (GNN) to effectively capture spatial and temporal dependencies, respectively.
+To enhance model performance, we apply a decomposition-based preprocessing step that isolates trend, seasonal, and residual components of the time series, enabling the learning of distinct graph structures for different time-series components.
+Extensive experiments on real-world urban datasets---including electricity demand, weather metrics, carbon intensity, and air pollution---demonstrate the effectiveness of DST across a range of forecast horizons, from several days to one month.
+Specifically, our approach achieves an average improvement of 2.89\% to 9.10\% in long-term forecasting accuracy over state-of-the-art time-series forecasting models.

 \keywords{Multivariate time-series forecasting, Spatio-temporal graph neural networks, Attention mechanism, Time-series decomposition}